mel-project/docs.themelio.org/content/try-themelio/my-first-tx.md

 - The **address** is a public identifier that uniquely identifies a wallet.
 It's what you give other people when you want to receive money.
 - The **secret key** should be kept VERY secret --- anybody with it can steal all your money!
 It is also not saved to disk: you must save it separately.
 When you use `melwallet-cli` to send money, you'll need your secret key to unlock your money.

+Note that by using the `-a` flag, we are _autostarting_ the `melwalletd` daemon in the background.
+By default, this will store wallets in `~/.auto-melwallet/`.

 ## Add money to Alice's wallet

 ### Use the testnet faucet